Sütlaç in Istanbul: 8 Best Places Serving Creamy Rice Pudding

 Of all the sweets in Turkish cuisine, sütlaç is the one Istanbul’s milk-pudding shops were built around.
 The dessert comes out spotted like a cow, and those brown-black patches are the whole point.
 Ordinary rice pudding stays on the stove.
 Sütlaç goes into the oven, where the Maillard reaction scorches the surface and leaves a caramelized layer that hooks anyone who tries it.

-Most of the shops below are muhallebicis, specialists in Turkish milk puddings, and several have been at it for close to a century.
-Eight places earn a spot.
+Most of the shops below are muhallebicis, specialists in Turkish milk puddings, and several have been at it for around a century.
+Eight places earn a spot, spread from İstiklal Caddesi up to Sarıyer.
+This guide is for dessert-first travelers, families who want an order every kid will eat, and anyone who has hit their baklava limit.
 For the wider eating map of the city, start with our guide to the best food in Istanbul.

 All 8 sütlaç spots at a glance